Pakistan Giant Fruit mulberry treesMorus

 PG1Premium half-standard 12L pot-grown tree £70.00< 5 in stock

 Very large tree

 (4m-7m after 10 years)

 Delivery for a single tree starts at £9.95.
 It is calculated when you add trees to your basket, based on your postcode.

 The Pakistan mulberry, also known as the Giant Fruit mulberry, is notable for the very large size of its fruits.
-The fruits are much longer than those of regular English mulberries.
+The black fruits are much longer than those of regular English mulberries and very sweet.

 The fruits can be used for eating fresh when fully ripe (as black as possible), or for cooking if picked slightly under-ripe.